What's The Difference?

 *example: ‘You know what condescending means, right?’

-PATRONIZING - craftier and more subtle, such as how a boss might talk to an employee
+PATRONIZING - craftier and more subtle, such as how a boss might talk to

 *example: ‘You finished those reports, right?’